Silfield Oak Primary Academy

 The Early Years Foundation Stage at Silfield Oak

-Children who attend Silfield Oak Primary will have an exceptional early years education, giving them the foundations to thrive in KS1 and beyond.
+Children who attend Silfield Oak Primary have an exceptional early years education, giving them the strong foundations to thrive in KS1 and beyond.
+We are committed to equity and excellence.
 With a high-quality and evidence informed environment, ambitious curriculum, high spec facilities and reading at the heart, every child will have the opportunity to flourish.

 Our curriculum clearly identifies the foundational knowledge and skills that children will learn to build upon in year 1.
-The children are given high-quality opportunities to practise using foundational knowledge and skills so that they become fluent.
-With a carefully planned balance between high skilled, assessment informed play and quality first direct teaching and guided practice our curriculum promotes the development of the ‘whole’ child.
+The children are given high-quality opportunities to practise using foundational knowledge and skills so that they become fluent and it builds automaticity.
+With a carefully planned balance between high skilled, assessment informed play, quality first direct teaching and guided practice our curriculum promotes the development of the ‘whole’ child.

 The Early Years Foundation Stage